jsfehler/stere/docs/field.rst

 ~~~~~~~~~~~~~~~~

 A Field can have a single method be designated as a performer.
-This causes the method to be called when the Field is inside an Area and that Area's perform() method is called.
+This method will be called when the Field is inside an Area and that Area's perform() method is called.

 For example, Input's performer is the fill() method, and Button's performer is the click() method.
 Given the following Area: